-I’m interested in a nursery place for my child.
+I’m interested in a pre-school place for my child.
 What should I do?

-We are proud of our nursery and love showing people round it, please book an appointment to come and see us in action!
+We are proud of our pre-school and love showing people round it, please book an appointment to come and see us in action!

 The date that my child is due to start is approaching, what should I do?

-How does the nursery communicate with parents and how can parents share information with the nursery?
+How does the pre-school communicate with parents and how can parents share information with the nursery?